Frequently Asked Questions

 Is there financial assistance available for small businesses that are interested in becoming sports wagering licensees? (updated 4/25/22)

 Yes.
 The sports wagering law established the Small, Minority-owned Business Sports Wagering Assistance Fund (SWAF) which is administered by the Maryland Department of Commerce.
 The fund will provide grants or loans to small or minority-owned businesses to be used for sports wagering license application fees, sports wagering operations, or targeted training to support participation in the sports wagering industry.
-For information and to inquire further, visit the SWAF page of the Department of Commerce website or view the SWAF brochure.
+For additional information, view the SWAF brochure.

 Are all retail locations required to provide office space for Maryland Lottery and Gaming staff or a dedicated cage/count room?

 As indicated in Maryland Lottery and Gaming’s operational regulations, accommodations will be made to help smaller licensees meet space and infrastructure requirements that are in line with the space available in their facilities.
 Small facilities need not provide dedicated office space.